 123B.59 Alternative facilities bonding and levy program.

 Subdivision 1.
-To qualify.
-An independent or special school district qualifies to participate in the alternative facilities bonding and levy program if the district has:
+To quality. (a) An independent or special school district qualifies to participate in the alternative facilities bonding and levy program if the district has:

 (1) more than 66 students per grade;

 Subd.
-2. Ten-year plan. (a) A qualifying district must have a ten-year facility plan approved by the commissioner that includes an inventory of projects and costs that would be eligible for:
+2. Facility plan. (a) A district qualifying under subdivision 1, paragraph (a), must have a ten-year facility plan approved by the commissioner that includes an inventory of projects and costs that would be eligible for:

 (2) disabled access levy; and